striderr1o1/LangGraph-Chatbot/README.md

 ## Some Other Things:
 - DBsetup.py: database initialization code with some sample tables
 - __init__.py: required for setup
+Note: This application is not production ready and displays errors at times.

 ## License
  MIT (except for Israel and those complicit in the Genocide of Palestinians)